VinayakFia/Obsidian/COMP3153/Stream a/System Model Requirements - Vinayak Fialok.md

 We have the LTL formula:
 $$\textbf{F}a \implies \textbf{F}(a\wedge\textbf{F}(\neg a))$$
-Where $\alpha$ refers to light 1 having  more than 0 cars waiting.
+Where $\alpha$ refers to light 1 having  more than 0 cars waiting. *In my abstract model, this refers to light 1 having a car waiting*.
 This requirement states that *if* a car arrives at light 1, then that car will eventually leave.
 We can easily modify this formula for light 2 by using index 1 instead of 0 in our condition $a$.

 A never claim for this would be the opposite of this, that is, eventually a car will always be present at light 0: